This site uses affiliate links and I may earn a commission at no extra cost to you.

 Keep scrolling to the recipe card for the complete list of ingredients and recipe instructions.

 Step 1: First, it’s time to cook the potatoes.
 Start by washing the potatoes, then chop them into 1-inch pieces.
-We left the skin on, but peel it for smoother, creamy vegan mashed potatoes.
+I left the skin on, but peel them if you prefer smoother, creamy vegan mashed potatoes.

 Step 3: Once cooked, drain the water from the potatoes.
 Then place the potatoes and garlic back in the pot and use either a potato ricer, potato masher, or even fork to mash the potatoes.